brands-d/kMap/kmap/resources/texts/readme.txt

 <h1 id="kmap-py">kMap.py</h1>
 <p>kMap.py is a python based program for simulation and data analysis in photoemission tomography.
-The underlying theoretical methodolgy is described here: <a href="https://arxiv.org/abs/2009.13099">https://arxiv.org/abs/2009.13099</a></p>
+The underlying theoretical methodology is described in the following publication:</p>
+<p>Dominik Brandstetter, Xiaosheng Yang, Daniel Lüftner, F. Stefan Tautz, and Peter Puschnig, "kMap.py: A Python program for simulation and data analysis in photoemission tomography", Computer Physics Communications, available online (2021) <a href="https://doi.org/10.1016/j.cpc.2021.107905">https://doi.org/10.1016/j.cpc.2021.107905</a></p>
+<p>Please cite this work when using results from kMap.py in your publications.</p>
 <p>It provides an easy-to-use graphical user interface powered by PyQt5 to simulate photoemission momentum maps of molecular orbitals and to perform a one-to-one comparison between simulation and experiment.
 For this kMap.py provides tools like line- or region-restricted intensity scans/plots, interpolation capabilities, adjustable simulation parameters (like orientation, final state kinetic energy and polarization state of the incident light field) as well as an interface to powerful least-square fits between simulation and experiment to quickly determine optimal parameters.</p>
 <p>GitHub Page: <a href="https://github.com/brands-d/kMap">https://github.com/brands-d/kMap</a></p>
 <h2 id="authors">Authors</h2>